 - Escherichia coli, a bacterium found in the human gut and a good indicator of faecal contamination.
 Some strains are pathogenic and cause disease, sometimes severe, e.g. O157.
 This bacterium produces large yellow colonies on Cystine-Lactose-Electrolyte-Deficient Medium (CLED). - Other coliforms also grow on CLED.
 Distinction between normal commensals and pathogens would require further tests which were not done in this part of the study but any presence of coliforms is indicative of faecal contamination and poor hygiene. - Acid from mannitol negative staphylococci and micrococci.
 The former can sometimes be pathogenic and cause disease.
-These bacteria grow on mannitol salt agar and are normal commensal inhabitants of human skin and nostrils. - Acid from mannitol positive staphylococci.
-These were differentiated on mannitol salt agar by the production of yellow zones around colonies due to acid production and presumptively identified as Staphylococcus aureus.
+These bacteria grow on mannitol-salt agar and are normal commensal inhabitants of human skin and nostrils. - Acid from mannitol positive staphylococci.
+These were differentiated on mannitol-salt agar by the production of yellow zones around colonies due to acid production and presumptively identified as Staphylococcus aureus.
 This organism can be found on the skin and in the nostrils of healthy people but it is a common potential pathogen causing a toxigenic food poisoning, abscesses, boils and other problems.
 However, pathogenicity and antibiotic resistance vary greatly between different strains, which include meticillin-(methicillin-) resistant Staphylococcus aureus (MRSA), a common hospital-acquired infection.
 The presence of any type of Staphylococcus aureus on the hands of a worker in the food industry or medical field should be taken seriously as should any increase in its numbers caused by particular hand drying methods.

 The issue of warm air dryer hygiene is controversial.
-Some studies (Blackmore, 1989; Blackmore & Prisk, 1984; Gould, 1994; Knights et al., 1993; Knights et al., 1997; Ngeow et al., 1989; Redway et al., 1994; Redway et al., 1995) have shown that warm air dryers are hygienically inferior to towels and may actually increase the number of bacteria on the hands after use.
+Some studies (Blackmore, 1989; Blackmore & Prisk, 1984; Gould, 1994; Knights et al., 1993; Knights et al., 1997; Ngeow et al., 1989; Redway et al., 1994; Redway et al., 1995: Redway & Fawdar, 2008) have shown that warm air dryers are hygienically inferior to towels and actually increase the number of bacteria on the hands after use.
 Other studies (Davis et al., 1969; Gustafson et al., 2000; Matthew & Newsom, 1987; Meers & Leong, 1989; Patrick et al., 1997; Taylor et al., 2000) have shown that there is little significant difference between the three hand drying methods.
 Only a few studies (Ansari et al., 1991) have shown warm air dryers to be generally hygienically superior to paper towels.
 Yamamoto et al. (2005) found warm air dryers reduced bacterial numbers if subjects held their hands stationary in the airflow rather than rubbing them which caused an increase but this method is likely to take longer to dry the hands.
 They also found that paper towels reduced the bacterial numbers on the fingertips more than warm air dryers; a result which agrees with the present study.
 However, their observation that paper towels did not reduce bacterial numbers on the palms is not in agreement with the results of other studies or the present one but may be explained by a different sampling method.
+Snelling et al. (2010) also found that rubbing the hands during the use of a warm air dryer increased the number of bacteria released from the surface of the skin.